 Psyche to Psyche, Image to Image, Soul to Soul.

-Where you are will always be my home.
+Where you are, I will always be at home.